 The Bedrock Data Security Committee reviews all security-related policies, procedures, and training programs to ensure adherence in the execution phase, and to ensure alignment with the latest industry standards and best practices.

-Bedrock Data participates in and has certified its compliance with both the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, disclosure, transfer, security, and retention of Personal Data from the European Union to the United States.
+Bedrock Data complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+Bedrock Data has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.

 Date Of Last Update: April 18, 2018